 Students who haven not declared their major or have not been accepted into the major will not be allowed to take any 400-level major courses.
 For further details on prerequisites, reference the General Guidelines section below.

-Full course description for Computer and Operating Systems Fundamentals II
+Full course description for IT Infrastructure Fundamentals

-Full course description for Computer Security
+Full course description for IT System Administration

 Networks are the backbone of information technology operations within an enterprise and are responsible for a significant portion of an organization's security posture.
 Cybersecurity professionals are often tasked with securing network operations and responding to network threats which demonstrates the importance to networking knowledge in the cybersecurity industry.
 As a cybersecurity practitioner, it is imperative that there is an understanding of network operations, protocols, and administration practices.
 This course focuses on developing skills and taking a deep dive into networking protocols including TCP, UDP, ICMP, and IP, network design and architecture, network administration automation, network analysis, and network protocol and design impacts on security and defense measures.
 Overlap: ICS 383 Networking Protocols and Analysis